- Home

 10. Go geocaching

-If you have a real sense of adventure – and the thought of a treasure hunt has always been appealing – then you might want to think about giving geocaching a go.
-Geocaching is an enjoyable outdoor activity where you look for small, waterproof, hidden treasure boxes known as ‘geocaches’.
+If you have a real sense of adventure – and the thought of a treasure hunt has always been appealing – you might like geocaching.
+This is an enjoyable outdoor activity where you look for small, waterproof, hidden treasure boxes.

-There are thousands of geocaches hidden throughout the country, whether tucked away in tree branches, buried on beaches, or hidden behind a postbox.
+Thousands of geocaches are hidden throughout the country, whether tucked away in tree branches, buried on beaches, or hidden behind a postbox.

-Geocaching is an exciting and original way to do more walking and discover new places.
-Give it a go just once and you might find that you have an enduring new hobby.
-Head over to the Geocaching website to download the app and find out more.
+Geocaching is an exciting and original way to walk more and discover new places.
+Give it a go, and you might find an enduring new hobby.
+Head over to the Geocaching website to download the app and learn more.

 11. Raise money for charity